How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Results

 \subsection{Data Quality Measures}

 We evaluated four data quality measures: reading-based attention checks, free-response text attention checks, CAPTCHAs, and raking.
 For the MTurk sample, we found that a free-response attention check (which 39.1\% of responses failed) and raking both significantly improved data quality for the MTurk sample.
 Despite the data quality issues with MTurk, neither reading-based attention checks nor CAPTCHAs (which no respondents failed) significantly improved data quality.
-Although Prolific respondents did slightly less well than MTurkers on our reading attention check question (7.75\%-8.25\% failed), neither this nor any of our other measures demonstrated significant improvements for the Prolific samples.
+Although Prolific respondents did slightly less well than MTurkers on our reading attention check question (7.75\%-8.25\% failed), none of our data quality measures significantly improved data quality for the Prolific samples.